timofeymukha/eddylicious/README.rst

     The viscosity value in the precursor

 uTauInflow
     The friction velocity in the simulation, at the inlet.
+One can either provide the value of write "compute" withou the quotes.
+    In the latter case the friction velocity will be computed based on delta99 and Ue.

 uTauPrecursor
     The friction velocity in the precursor.